johncpolitte/News_or_Satire/README.md

 <img src="images/README_IMG/vector_mag.png"
     style="float: left; margin-right: 10px;" />

 ### Trump Onion Article
 To gain a deeper understanding of how the logistic regression model was working an Onion article about Trump was tested because the word Trump has such a strong association with an article being classified as a News article.
 The probability of the article being classified as an Onion article was plotted as every word in the corpus was removed one at a time.
 This graph is shown below.
 The probability of the article being classified as an Onion article never drops below 70% regarless of which word was removed.
 The lowest probability corresponds to when 'reportedli' was removed from the test corpus, and the highest probability corresponds with the word 'trump' being removed from the corpus.
 This confirms that the model was working correctly because "reportedli" has such a strong association with an article being classified as an Onion article, and 'trump' has such a strong association with the article being classified as a news article.
 This small test gives a better understanding to how the logistic regression model works, and confirms it is working correctly.
 <img src="images/README_IMG/proba_word_removal.png"
     style="float: left; margin-right: 10px;" />

 ## Future Exploration
+This project had very promising results, but there are a few different directions it can go for future studies.
+For the next iteration of the project, I would gather more sources of satire to train the model.
+This would allow me to actually test if the model can pick up on satire instead of just differentiating between “Onion” articles and news articles.
+After this iteration of the project, I would also train the model using local news sources that target smaller audiences.
+“The Onion” writing style tends to target a local audience, while CNN and Fox News target a national audience.
+By training the model with local news sources I would be able to eliminate some some of the bias in the model, but the performance would likely decrease.